Teen helps blind, deaf man communicate on Alaska Air flight

 After the flight, Scribner shared the story on Facebook where her post received more than 110,000 likes and 40,000 shares, everyone praising both Clara and Alaska Airlines.

-“After the flight, Clara told me she thought it was meant to be that our original flight was canceled and we were placed on this flight, so she could be there to help Tim,” her mother, Jane Daly said.
+“After the flight, Clara told me she thought it was meant to be that our original flight was canceled and we were placed on this flight, so she could be there to help Tim,” said her mother, Jane Daly.

 A service provider from Brookdale Senior Living, where Cook resides in Portland, met him at the gate after the flight.
 Cook said the flight was the best trip he’s ever taken.